Updated: Aug 14

 The show wasn’t over yet.

-Jimi’s appearance at Woodstock was profoundly anti-climactic.
+Jimi’s appearance at Woodstock was rather anti-climactic.
 He was the headliner, but by the time he appeared at 9:00 on Monday morning, only a third of the audience remained.
-It was the longest show of his brief career and yet, to me, it was overshadowed by an ominous foreboding I could not explain.
+It was the longest show of his brief career and yet, to me, it was overshadowed by ominous foreboding I could not explain.
 I felt kinda sorry for him.

 Yasgur’s Farm looked like a battlefield in ruins.
 The few weary soldiers who survived somehow mustered the strength to shuffle up the hill as the sound of Jimi shredding The Star-Spangled Banner rang through the sky.